 Brewer acknowledges: “It’s difficult to remember to do this every time, especially if you’re getting up in the night, but if you do it as often as you can, it becomes routine.”

-Core muscle strength “Many backaches or back injuries are caused by weak abdominal or core muscles,” explains Brewer.
+“Many backaches or back injuries are caused by weak abdominal or core muscles,” explains Brewer.
 (Yes, those muscles — the ones that looked like jelly just after your baby was born....)
 Keeping these muscles strong can go a long way to preventing pain.
-If you can’t attend a postpartum exercise class, look for videos, aimed at new mothers, that help you firm up these important muscles.
+If you can’t attend a postpartum exercise class, look for videos aimed at new mothers that help you firm up these important muscles.

-Breastfeeding posture You’re going to be feeding that baby a dozen or more times a day, so getting into a less-than-comfortable position can easily lead to back pain.
+You’re going to be feeding that baby a dozen or more times a day, so getting into a less-than-comfortable position can easily lead to back pain.
 Brewer says mothers should sit with their backs straight, using pillows to bring the baby to the breast, rather than hunching over to bring the breast to the baby.
-It can be helpful to rest your feet on a footstool or thick book.
+Resting your feet on a footstool or thick book can be helpful.

 “Try latching your baby on and feeding in front of a mirror,” Brewer suggests.
 “Sometimes you think you’re sitting straight when you’re really not, and seeing it in the mirror can help you adjust your position.”

-Carrier caution “Baby carriers are an excellent tool for mothers,” Brewer says.
-“They reduce the amount of crying a baby does, and promote bonding.
+“Baby carriers are an excellent tool for mothers,” Brewer says.
+“They reduce the amount of crying a baby does and promote bonding.
 But if you have a backache, you need to be careful to get one that protects your back from further injury.

 That’s Brentnall-Compton’s area of expertise: After her problematic experience with her first carrier, she began to research baby carriers and “baby-wearing” and now sells carriers from her home in Edmonton.